awsdocs/aws-app-mesh-user-guide/doc_source/virtual_gateways.md

       + For **Mode**, select the mode you want TLS to be configured for on the listener\.
       + For **Certificate method**, select one of the following options\.
 The certificate must meet specific requirements\.
 For more information, see [Certificate requirements](tls.md#virtual-node-tls-prerequisites)\.
         + **AWS Certificate Manager hosting** – Select an existing **Certificate**\.
+        + **Envoy Secret Discovery Service \(SDS\)** hosting – Enter the name of the secret Envoy will fetch using the Secret Discovery Service\.
         + **Local file hosting** – Specify the path to the **Certificate chain** and **Private key** files on the file system where Envoy is deployed\.
+      + \(Optional\) Select **Require client certificate** and one of the options below to enable mutual TLS authentication if the client provides a certificate\.
+To learn more about mutual TLS, see the App Mesh [Mutual TLS Authentication](https://docs.aws.amazon.com/app-mesh/latest/userguide/mutual-tls.html) docs\.
+        + **Envoy Secret Discovery Service \(SDS\)** hosting – Enter the name of the secret Envoy will fetch using the Secret Discovery Service\.
+        + **Local file hosting** – Specify the path to the **Certificate chain** file on the file system where Envoy is deployed\.
+      + \(Optional\) Enter a **Subject Alternative Name**\.
+To add additional SANs, select **Add SAN**\.
+SANs must be FQDN or URI formatted\.

 1. Choose **Create virtual gateway** to finish\.

 ## Deploy virtual gateway<a name="deploy-virtual-gateway"></a>

 Deploy an Amazon ECS or Kubernetes service that contains only the [Envoy container](envoy.md)\.
-You can also deploy the Envoy container on an [Amazon EC2](https://docs.aws.amazon.com/app-mesh/latest/userguide/appmesh-getting-started.html#update-services) instance\.
-For more information see [Getting started with App Mesh and Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/appmesh-getting-started.html#update-services) or [Tutorial: Configure App Mesh integration with Kubernetes](https://docs.aws.amazon.com/app-mesh/latest/userguide/mesh-k8s-integration.html)\.
+You can also deploy the Envoy container on an Amazon EC2 instance\.
+For more information, see [Getting started with App Mesh and Amazon EC2](https://docs.aws.amazon.com/app-mesh/latest/userguide/getting-started-ec2.html)\.
+For more information on how to deploy on Amazon ECS see [Getting started with App Mesh and Amazon ECS](https://docs.aws.amazon.com/app-mesh/latest/userguide/getting-started-ecs.html) or [Getting started with AWS App Mesh and Kubernetes](https://docs.aws.amazon.com/app-mesh/latest/userguide/getting-started-kubernetes.html) to deploy to Kubernetes\.
 You need to set the `APPMESH_RESOURCE_ARN` environment variable to `mesh/mesh-name/virtualGateway/virtual-gateway-name` and you must not specify proxy configuration so that the proxy's traffic doesn't get redirected to itself\.
 By default, App Mesh uses the name of the resource you specified in `APPMESH_RESOURCE_ARN` when Envoy is referring to itself in metrics and traces\.
 You can override this behavior by setting the `APPMESH_RESOURCE_CLUSTER `environment variable with your own name\.

 We recommend that you deploy multiple instances of the container and set up a Network Load Balancer to load balance traffic to the instances\.
 The service discovery name of the load balancer is the name that you want external services to use to access resources that are in the mesh, such as *myapp\.example\.com*\.
 For more information see [Creating a Network Load Balancer](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-network-load-balancer.html) \(Amazon ECS\), [Creating an External Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) \(Kubernetes\), or [Tutorial: Increase the availability of your application on Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-increase-availability.html)\.
+You can also find more examples and walkthroughs in our [App Mesh examples](https://docs.aws.amazon.com/app-mesh/latest/userguide/examples.html)\.

 Enable proxy authorization for Envoy\.
 For more information, see [Envoy Proxy authorization](proxy-authorization.md)\.